 It’s not because there isn’t a need.
 We believe this is the best way to facilitate joyful giving (2 Corinthians 9:7, Matthew 6:4).
 Anyone can send checks by mail, give online, or place gifts in the giving boxes across our campuses.
 About 25% of our annual giving comes in during the month of December.

-Our overall budget grew by 6% from last year.
-Watermark’s attendance has grown by an average of 10% annually.
+Our overall budget grew by 1% from last year.
 The only way our budget is maintained or can increase is through the generous giving of our body.
 We continually look for ways to use funds more effectively, cutting budgets where cost-saving opportunities are found.
 If additional staff seems necessary to support growth, there is a rigorous process to vet all requests before they are approved.
 Our actual spending has consistently been less than budgeted.
 Any extra funds are put toward reserves and other strategic priorities.

 Given that our economy cycles over time and we could be impacted in a downturn, we see wisdom in maintaining some reserves for the unknown.
 In accordance with the direction of our Business Advisory Team, we target setting aside funds to cover three months of operating expenses, along with a reserve account to fund repairs as needed to our facilities.